AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/view-edge-system.md

 View and monitor the health status and configuration information for edge systems, including Edge Data Store and PI Adapters, for a selected namespace.
 You can filter and sort the list of edge devices, and open a trend displaying diagnostic data for a specific device or component.

-**Note:** An edge system appears on the `Software Management Edge Systems` page once it is writing health data to OCS.
+**Note:** An edge system appears on the `Software Management Edge Systems` page once it is writing health data to AVEVA Data Hub.
 For information on configuring health endpoints, see the specific edge system product documentation.

 ## View an edge system